isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-ceiling-without-roller-marks/index.md

 https://www.youtube.com/watch?v=7uYMSxBh_Ro
 **5. Use a thin roller nap**
 The thickness of the roller nap should be as minimal as possible.
 Thicker roller nap produces a sloppier paint layer that is thick and ugly stipple.
 Indeed, a thick roller nap creates conspicuous roller marks that are more tedious to smoothen with a paintbrush.
-Consider buying a�  roller nap with fine finish material and perfectly trimmed to prevent side paint release when painting.
+Consider buying a  roller nap with fine finish material and perfectly trimmed to prevent side paint release when painting.
 **6. Rolling technique**
 When paint rolling, move your paint loaded roller in one direction of the ceiling continuously.
 Then, change the direction of rolling  the opposite direction.
 These rolling techniques help eliminate roller marks that may have been formed before drying out (for fast drying paints).
 Typically, the first coat should be rolled in one direction while the other takes the other rolling direction.
 Do not over press the roller on the ceiling when roll painting (may cause roller marks)  high-quality paint should stick instantly upon contacting the ceiling's primary surface.